10 Best Things To Do in Playa del Ingles, Gran Canaria

 Playa del Ingles has long been a popular destination for gay tourism in Gran Canaria and Yumbo is probably the epicenter for gay bars and nightlife on the island.

-At night it's when the Yumbo Centre comes to life, with lots of bars and night clubs attracting visitors of all ages and nationalities.
-With around 20,000 square meters, the Yumbo Centre is also the home of many shops and cafes, where you can relax during the daytime, before the nighttime madness kicks in.
+At night it's when the Yumbo Centre comes to life, with lots of bars and nightclubs attracting visitors of all ages and nationalities.
+With around 20,000 square meters, the Yumbo Centre is also the home of many shops and cafes, where you can relax during the daytime before the nighttime madness kicks in.

-4. Dolphin Watching Cruise
+4. Dolphin-Watching Cruise

 dolphin cruise gran canaria